sporkful/musubi-iOS/docs/design.md

 We arrive at the following IMW-based architecture:

 The Musubi backend is analogous to the GitHub backend, with key differences being:

-- There is a one-to-one correspondence (bijection) between Musubi-backend-hosted clones and Musubi-local clones.
-(OTOH there may be a one-to-many mapping from GitHub-hosted clones to local Git clones.)
-    - Note that the relationships between Musubi-backend-hosted clones and other Musubi-backend-hosted clones of the same repo can be many-to-many - these clones can be thought of as analogous to [GitHub "forks"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).
+- Each Musubi-backend-hosted clone is associated with exactly one Musubi account with direct push access.
+(OTOH a GitHub-hosted clone may have multiple GitHub accounts with direct push access.)
+Collaborating through Musubi is all done through [GitHub-like "forking"](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/about-forks).
+    - Note that a Musubi account can be associated with multiple devices.
+This is analogous to a GitHub user having multiple local Git clones of the same repo.
+    - Note that a Musubi account is also associated with an account on Spotify itself.
+Interactions between Musubi and Spotify are described in the next bullet point.

 - "Pushing" to a Musubi-hosted clone also interacts with Spotify in the following way:
     1. Check if any changes were made on Spotify (i.e. through official Spotify clients) since the last successful push (which marks the last successful sync between Musubi and Spotify).
         - If such changes are detected, the Musubi client must first merge in the changes from Spotify to the Musubi local state (creating a new merge commit) before the push can proceed.
 This is a three-way merge between the current Musubi state, the current Spotify state, and the state at the last successful sync (note this is always an explicit Musubi commit).
 This makes sure that users don't lose changes they made in Spotify / outside of Musubi.
 Once the merge is completed locally, the Musubi client restarts the push process (doing the sync check again).